Ginger Tea for Acid Reflux, Nausea and Ulcer Prevention

 Ginger root tea is an effective natural remedy for nausea due to an upset stomach and indigestion.
 For best results make up a cup of the warm tea at the first sign of symptoms.

-If you suffer from car sickness, queasiness while flying on a plane or seasickness, then drinking ginger tea or chewing a piece of ginger root before your journey could be the best medicine.
+If you suffer from car sickness, queasiness while flying on a plane or seasickness, then drinking the tea or chewing a piece of the fresh root before your journey is an effective remedy.

-Natural health resources suggest first taking ginger an hour before you travel to prevent nausea.
+Wellness resources recommend first taking ginger an hour before you travel to prevent nausea.
 Continuing to take it during your trip will provide even better results.

 This soothes your gastrointestinal tract to stop nausea and helps prevent excessive stomach acidity and heartburn in the hours that follow.